Martin-Indico/build/README.md

 updates project versions and commits the final result for _Git_ on a successful build.

 For the script to work properly you will have to follow the above project structure and versioning guidelines.
 With your container-based project structured correctly, you download and configure the `.build.env` from this repo.

+In addition to the dependencies mentioned below you will need a `Dockerfile` in the root of the repository for `docker build` to work.
+This file is tested-working and included in alle container-based Indico projects as of `25.02.22`, be careful when making changes to this file, changes made to the source code should not affect the `Dockerfile` itself.

 ### Dependencies
 For `build.sh` to work correctly you will need a couple of system known commands and the official command-line tool from